TranAnhPhuong0797/UltimateQA_Framework/README.md

 * Download JDK version 11 or 17
 * Download Maven 3.6.3
 * Setup system environment variable for JavaHome & MavenHome

+## Execution
+* Access to folder Resources -> run_UltimateQA
+* Open file "runUltimateQAest.xml" if you want to run a single test
+* Open file "runUltimateQAParallelTest.xml" if you want to run parallel tests